ZiyaUsta/SWAN/README.md

 ## Contact
-For questions or support, contact [Your Name] at [ziyausta@artvin.edu.tr] or open an issue on GitHub.
+For questions or support, contact [Ziya Usta] at [ziyausta@artvin.edu.tr] or open an issue on GitHub.